philip82148/cpp-dump/README.md

 *value
 nullptr
 0x7fff2246c4d8
-# (The address will be displayed when the type the pointer points to is not supported or void *.)
+# (The address will be displayed when the pointer type is void * or the type the pointer points to is not supported.)

 # Reference
 true, 'c', 1, 3.140000